Vinicius-CS/Starter-Plugin/README.md

 - Click on "*Properties*";
 - In "*Application*", select "*Assembly Information…*";
 - Uncheck the checkbox "*Make assembly visible using COM*" and click "*OK*";
-- Now, in the same location, check the checkbox "*Make assembly visible using COM*" and click "*OK*";
+- Now, in the same location, check the checkbox "*Make assembly visible using COM*" and click "*OK*".

 # Implementing Interface Members (PluginCDM.cs)